Skip to main content

 • Certified copy of the death certificate

-• Valid government-issued photo ID for the beneficiary, executor, or successor trustee
+• Government-issued photo ID for the beneficiary, executor, or successor trustee

-• For IRA accounts: IRA beneficiary claim and distribution forms
+• IRA claims: Heartland's IRA beneficiary claim and distribution election forms

-• For probate estates: Letters Testamentary or Letters of Administration from the court
+• Probate estates: Letters Testamentary or Letters of Administration

-Documentation required by Heartland includes Certified copy of the death certificate, Valid government-issued photo ID for the beneficiary, executor, or successor trustee, and Account information for the deceased (account numbers, if known), along with additional paperwork that varies by account type.
+Documentation required by Heartland includes Certified copy of the death certificate, Government-issued photo ID for the beneficiary, executor, or successor trustee, and Account numbers, statements, or CD certificates for the decedent, if available, along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions

-Heartland's Branch Banking / Customer Care can be reached by phone at 800-697-0049 for questions throughout the claims process.
+Heartland's Customer Care Center / branch banking (estate settlement) can be reached by phone at 800-697-0049 for questions throughout the claims process.

 If the deceased held multiple Heartland accounts, each may require a separate claim or have different documentation requirements.
-The Wealth Management / Trust Administration can confirm which accounts require individual attention and which can be processed together.
+The Trust Administration and Estate Planning (German American Bank wealth management) can confirm which accounts require individual attention and which can be processed together.

 Heartland